Asymptotics for some combinatorial characteristics of the convex hull of a Poisson point process in the Clifford torus: Introduction

-{\bf Introduction}
+\section{Introduction}

 Recently Poisson-Voronoi tessellations became an object for extensive investigations.
-The first non-trivial result concerning Poisson-Voronoi tessellations belongs to J.~L.~Meijering (see [1]).
-He proved that the mean value for the number of facets of a Voronoi cell tends to a constant that equals approximately $15.53\ldots$ as the rate of Poisson process $\mathcal P$ within $\mathbb E^3$ tends to infinity.
-Later R.~E.~Miles, J.~M{\o}ller, L.~Muche and others (see, for example, the survey in [2]) obtained further results concerning Poisson-Voronoi tessellations.
+The first non-trivial result concerning Poisson-Voronoi tessellations belongs to J.~L.~Meijering.
+His paper \cite{mei} shows that a typical cell of a Poisson-Voronoi tessellation of the 3-dimensional Euclidean space $\mathbb E^3$ has an expectation of number of facets equal to

-The other important notion concerning discrete point sets is the notion of Delaunay triangulation.
-Let $A$ be a finite set of points in general position.
-It is known that the following statements are equivalent.